Construction Allowances Explained: How They Work and What May Go Wrong

 Put simply, it’s an estimated figure for selections that still need confirmation.

-Allowances help define the total project cost more accurately during early budgeting, even before all selections are finalized.
+Allowances help define the total project cost more accurately during early budgeting, even before all selections are finalised.
 Once selections are confirmed and their actual costs are known, the project’s total cost adjusts accordingly.

 • If costs exceed the allowance, the total contract price increases.